-Alumicor continues to operate profitably and deliver cash flow with management's attention focussed on sourcing additional metal units (with Hulamin's assistance) to be processed at the facility.
-In addition, management continues to assess a number of growth projects in the rapidly expanding aluminium recycling space, and has embarked on a process to seek funders and/or partners seeking exposure to or interested in developing the business.
+Alumicor continues to operate profitably and deliver cash flow with management's attention focussed on safety, operational efficiency and cash flow generation.
+In addition, management continues to assess a number of growth projects in the rapidly expanding aluminium recycling space, and has embarked on a process to seek funders and/or buyers seeking exposure to or interested in acquiring the business.